saaida1/Jenkins-Pipeline/README.md

-# Number-Guessing-Game
+# Jenkins-Pipeline
-This is a very simple python-django app to test docker, docker compose &amp; k8s
+This project sets up a CI/CD pipeline using Jenkins on CloudLab  to automate deployment and testing of a Python application